Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: MNIST autoencoder details and ablations

 \section{MNIST autoencoder details and ablations}

-The Encoder, Decoder, and Certificate are all three-layer MLPs.
+The Encoder, Decoder, and certificates are all three-layer MLPs.
 The layer sizes for the Encoder produce data with shapes (28 $\times$ 28, 2048, 512, 32) and for the decoder, data with shapes (32, 512, 2048, 28 $\times$ 28).
 All hidden layers use ReLU activations.
 The final layer of the Encoder is linear.
 The final layer of the decoders is affine.

 {\bf Training.} The model was trained for 200 epochs on the 60,000 image training part of the MNIST dataset \citep{lecun1998gradient} with batch size 2048.
 Images were normalized to have mean and standard deviation 0.5.
 No data augmentation was used.
 Optimization was performed with Adam \citep{kingma2014adam} with learning rate 1e-3, $\beta=(0.9,0.999)$, and weight decay 5e-5.
+All modules are initialized with the default Pytorch initialization.

 The loss used was pixel-wise mean absolute error, with a penalty term for the L1 norm of the encoding and a penalty term for the sum of absolute correlations (across batch elements) between the top and bottom half of the encoding.
 For a batch of data indexed $i=1,\dots,n$ and encoding size $32$, denote data points by $x_i$, encodings as $\widehat{z}_i$, and Decoder outputs as $\widehat{x}_i$.
 Then for $\lambda = 0.003$ and $\gamma = 0.1$, the loss used to train the autoencoder is $\mathcal{L} = \mathcal{L}_\text{reconstruction} + \lambda \cdot \mathcal{L}_\text{L1} + \gamma \cdot \mathcal{L}_\text{Correlation}$, where